pieter3d/simview/README.md

 * Search source code and signal lists.

 ## Usage
 Simview can be launched with either a VCD/FST wave file, a SystemVerilog design, or both.
 To load a wave file use the `-waves <file>` command line option.
-All other command line options are passed to the Surelog parser.
-These generally match most EDA tools, with things like `-timescale`, `+incdir`, `+define=val` etc. Use `-help` to get the full list of parsing options from Surelog.
+All other command line options are passed to the slang parser.
+These generally match most EDA tools, with things like `-timescale`, `+incdir`,
+    `+define=val` etc. Use `-help` to get the full list of parsing options from slang.
 Tips for UI navigation:
   * Use Tab to cycle through the available panes.
   * Keep an eye on the bottom tooltip bar for available commands.